Download print-friendly PDF version [68KB]

 Institutional Research and Academic Career Development Award (IRACDA) (K12) | PAR-13-290; Jessica Faupel-Badger

-The goals of IRACDA are to develop a diverse group of highly trained biomedical and behavioral scientists who pursue independent research and teaching careers in academia and to strengthen and modernize science educational offerings at partner institutions with significant enrollments of students from underrepresented groups.
+The goals of IRACDA are to develop a diverse group of highly trained biomedical scientists who pursue independent research and teaching careers in academia and to strengthen and modernize science educational offerings at partner institutions with significant enrollments of students from underrepresented groups.
 The strategy is to promote effective partnerships between research-intensive institutions and regional institutions with significant underrepresented student populations by supporting a 3-year mentored research, teaching and career development program for postdoctoral scientists.

 FY2013: NIGMS supported 19 programs and 197 scholars